Shanghai East railway station

 Shanghai East railway station (上海东站 (上海東站, Shànghǎi Dōngzhàn)) is a planned new station in the Pudong New Area of Shanghai.
-It will be located beside Shanghai Pudong International Airport, forming a future major intermodal passenger transport hub.
-Shanghai East Railway Station is expected to be completed and put into operation within 2024.
+It will be located beside Shanghai Pudong International Airport, with which will form a future major intermodal passenger transport hub.
+Shanghai East Railway Station is expected to be completed and put into operation within 2027.

 Transportation

 On December 15, 2019, construction of the second phase of the Nantong–Shanghai railway from Taicang to Situan began, passing through Shanghai Pudong New Area to establish Shanghai East railway station.
 Shanghai East railway station will be the second largest railway station in Shanghai after Shanghai Hongqiao railway station.

-The Airport Link line of Shanghai Metropolitan Area Intercity Railway is under construction, connecting Shanghai East railway station with Pudong Airport, Hongqiao railway station and Hongqiao Airport.
+The first stage of the project the Airport Link line of Shanghai Metropolitan Area Intercity Railway was opened in December 2024, connecting Shanghai East railway station with Pudong Airport, Hongqiao railway station and Hongqiao Airport.
+The travel time between both airports has been cut from 90min to less then 40min.